-VII.
-Timekeeping
+G. Timekeeping

 Accurately recording time worked is the responsibility of every nonexempt employee.
-Federal and state laws require LAFCO to keep an accurate record of time worked in order to calculate employee pay and benefits.
+Federal and state laws require OC LAFCO to keep an accurate record of time worked in order to calculate employee pay and benefits.
 Time worked is all the time actually spent on the job performing assigned duties.

 Nonexempt employees shall accurately record the actual time they begin and end their work electronically.
-An employee who submits erroneous timesheets will be subject to discipline, up to and including termination.
+Each employee is responsible for the daily recording of all time worked on this device.
+Each employee MUST record their start and finish times for the work day and for meal periods daily.
+Nonexempt employees must also record departure from work for any non-work-related reason.
+Failure to do so will subject an employee to discipline, up to and including discharge.
+Submitting time for another employee is grounds for discipline, up to and including termination.
 Altering, falsifying, or tampering with time records may result in termination.